Why Preserving Photographic Evidence of Climate Change is a Priority

 Beyond words, what are you doing to protect and support science – showing that carbon dioxide emissions from burning fossil fuels contribute to global warming?
 Decades of scientific data may be destroyed due to the Trump administration’s dowdy demands that politics quash facts.

-Recently, the White House was looking at having the Environmental Protection Agency (EPA) take down its website with educational resources and links to climate-change data.
+Recently, the White House was considering having the Environmental Protection Agency (EPA) take down its website with educational resources and links to climate-change data.
 This vital data from the EPA and other federal agencies – charged with safeguarding clean, livable air and water – have a reservoir of research that may disappear.
 There are millions of analog photographs from research into the effects of climate change on public health, the environment, and natural disasters.
 The pictures don’t lie, but they represent a treasure trove of essential information on how our world is changing.
-Archived analog photos are used by scientists and educators worldwide, yet they are at risk of being literally destroyed.
+Archived analog photos are used by scientists and educators worldwide, yet they are at risk of being destroyed.

 As the Trump administration seeks to tighten controls and discourage dissenting views on climate change, American businesses are raising their voice and responding.
 Scanmyphotos.com is now providing free photo scanning for preserving these records.
 Details below.

 “We cannot risk scrubbing decades of penetrating data to support the scientific integrity of climate change,” explains Mitch Goldstone, President & CEO of ScanMyPhotos.com.
-While the photo digitization company has professionally preserved more than 500 million pictures, this new project to archive photographic evidence that climate change is real is being provided without cost to all federal agencies, research institutes and universities to digitally preserve photo documentation on the science of climate change.
+While the photo digitization company has professionally preserved more than 500 million pictures, this new project to archive photographic evidence that climate change is real is being provided without cost to all federal agencies, research institutes and universities to preserve photo documentation on the science of climate change digitally.

 “We cannot risk all that has been done to alert people on the authenticated risks from the study of climate change.
 Digitally archiving the photographic evidence is a project which we are actively supporting.
-My hope is our advocacy sparks a catalyst for other businesses to equally engage in protecting all the work that has been studied on climate change,” said Goldstone.
+I hope our advocacy sparks a catalyst for other businesses to equally engage in protecting all the work that has been studied on climate change,” said Goldstone.

 Three areas federal agencies that are responding to these pressing issues include: